-One can encounter mosaic plagiarism when they copy phrases or paragraphs from a single source of write up.
-The copying may be done from different parts of the source content and also lifting the idea behind the original work without crediting the original author or seeking the author’s permission.
+Students commit mosaic plagiarism when they copy a text, phrases, or paragraphs from a single source.
+In this case, they may copy texts or phrases from one source and use the ideas of the original work as their own without crediting the original author or seeking the author’s permission.

 - Copying From Several Sources